-- 102.13.13 Time and/or place officially recorded for a swimmer shall not be nullified for violations occurring subsequent to such performance. - 102.13.14 A swimmer who misrepresents a seed time, causing a significant delay of the meet, may be disqualified at the discretion of the referee.
-The disqualified swimmer shall be removed from the lane as soon as practical. - 102.13.15 Approved underwater video replay may be used to review stroke or turn infractions called on deck.
+102.13.13 Time and/or place officially recorded for a swimmer shall not be nullified for violations occurring subsequent to such performance.

+102.13.14 A swimmer who misrepresents a seed time, causing a significant delay of the meet, may be disqualified at the discretion of the referee.
+The disqualified swimmer shall be removed from the lane as soon as practical.

+102.13.15 Video replay footage from cameras approved in writing in advance of the competition by the chair of the USMS Officials Committee and, for a national championship meet, with the concurrence of the chair of the USMS Championship Committee, may be used to review stroke or turn infractions called on deck.
 The official(s) reviewing the video may only confirm the call made on deck, overrule the call, or advise the referee that the review proved inconclusive.